Read on for the full scoop on the legality of Delta 9 THC in Washington.

 Adults are permitted to possess up to an ounce of flower, 16 ounces of edibles, or 7 grams of concentrate for recreational purposes.
 Medical patients have higher limits depending on qualifying conditions and doctor prescriptions, and both medical patients and registered caregivers can buy from regulated dispensaries.

-Medical Marijuana in Louisiana
+Medical Marijuana in Washington

 The term “medical marijuana” refers to using the whole unprocessed marijuana plant or its basic extracts to treat a disease or symptom.
 Studies show that the marijuana plant contains chemicals that may help treat a range of illnesses or symptoms, and can assist patients suffering from serious medical conditions by alleviating pain and improving their quality of life.